norcams/cheek/README.md

 cheek is a utility for bootstrapping a Cumulus Linux vm image.

 ### Disclaimer
 This project is very much a work in progress, and is unsupported by Cumulus Networks®.
-If you see an error while running it, it probably doesn't matter, or you may have just formatted your root disk.
-Caveat emptor.
+At this stage rather than executing it, it is best use as a commented copy-paste protocol.
+Some stages of package install end with errors which can be ignored.
+Caveat emptor: this process involves creating and formatting storage.
+Users should know what a loopback device is.

 ### Todos
 Decreasing priority: